-Determination of the hematological sample validity.
-As of September 1st 2014, blood passport sample validity will be automatically calculated by comparing the time difference between the sample collection date and time, and the date and time received by the Lab.
+Between 01 September 2014 and 05 June 2017, the blood passport sample validity was automatically calculated by comparing the time difference between the sample collection date and time, and the date and time received by the Lab.
 (36 hours) and by comparing the time difference between the sample collection date and time and the analysis date and time (48 hours) for each relevant sample.

 This validity value can be modified by either the Testing Authority or the Passport Custodian's APMU on the corresponding DCF.

 - Calculation of the individual limits by the Adaptive Model.
 The limits are calculated for specific Markers (Hemoglobin, OFF-score, Reticulocyte% and ABPS) with the following inputs: Athlete's age, gender, blood variables, sample validity and hemodilution.
 Based on the Passport Custodian specificity (set to 99% by default and modifiable by the ADAMS administrator) Atypical Passport Findings are detected by the Adaptive Model.